MatthewBurke1995/MatthewBurke1995.github.io/docs/GradIO.md

 # Gradio

 I've been taking Jeremy Howard's ["Practical Deep Learning for Coders"](https://course.fast.ai/Lessons/lesson2.html).
-The course is very practical so it's no surprise that discusses deployment during Lesson Two, including the Gradio package.
+The course is very practical so it's no surprise that it discusses deployment during Lesson Two and in the process introduces the `gradio` package.

 Gradio makes a particularly good use case for demonstrating deep learning models.
 The skill sets for starting up a webserver, creating a deep learning model and writing javascript for the presentation layer are very different and having to do them all at once can be frustrating.
 Gradio takes care of the webserver and frontend part of the sandwich so you can focus on the meatier functionality bits.